catbjor/learning-python/README.md

 ## **Who is this for?**

 - **Beginners** who are just starting out.
 This repo provides a structured learning, and every file is numbered, so you'll know in which order you should learn the different things.
-- **Intermediate Learners** - Maybe you already know some Python, but want to rrefresh your memory, or level up!
+- **Intermediate Learners** - Maybe you already know some Python, but want to refresh your memory, or level up!
 - **Self-Learners & Developers**